rikumat/chess-engine/documentation/testing.md

 ## Unittests

 ### Ai
-The unittests of this class test, whether the algorithm reacts to selected game states as intended.
-This includes selecting correct moves in chess puzzles, and detecting checkmates.
+The unittests of this class test, whether the algorithm reacts to selected game states as intended, and selects the correct (best) moves to a given situatiuon.
+These tests include solving chess puzzles and detecting checkmates.

 ### Engine